Unzor/spvm/README.md

 npm install -g spvm
 ```
 ## Using .exe
 Click [here](https://github.com/Unzor/spvm/releases/download/v1.0.0/spvm.exe) to download.
-Note this does not get added to your PATH variable and you need to set it manually.
+Note this does not get added to your PATH and you need to set it manually.

 You are now ready to use SPVM!
 # Usage